William Neal Reynolds Distinguished Professor Emeritus

 - Levine, J.F., C.S.
 Apperson, M. Levin, T. Kelly, M.L.
 Kakumanu, L. Ponnusamy, H. Sutton, S. Salger, J. Caldwell, and A. Szempruch.
 2016.
 Stable transmission of Borrleia burgdorferi sensu stricto on the Outer Banks of North Carolina.
-Zoonoses and Public Health 63: accepted for publication.
+Zoonoses and Public Health 63: in press.

 - Wallace, J.W., W.L.
 Nicholson, J. Perniciaro, M.F.
 Vaughn, S. Funkhouser, J.J.
 Juliano, S. Lee, M.L.
 Kakumanu, L. Ponnusamy, C.S.
 Apperson, and S.R.
 Meshnick.
 2016.
 Incident tick-borne infections in a cohort of North Carolina outdoor workers.
 Vector Borne and Zoonotic Diseases 16:302-308.